 The main producing areas are Guangdong, Guangxi, Sichuan, Hunan, and Shanghai, where all kinds of sausages are made, usually in the very same way though with slightly different ingredients.

 There are many types of sausage divided into two categories: Sichuan-style sausage and Cantonese-style sausage.
 The main difference is that Cantonese sausage is sweet while Sichuan sausage is spicy.
 They are both popular during Chinese New Year.

 25. Lotus Root and Rib Soup

 Lotus root and rib soup is a traditional Hubei dish.
 The soup is boiled on a slow fire for hours until the meat completely falls off the bone.
 The lotus root tastes glutinous and also crisp.
 One spoonful of this fragrant and sweet soup will make you sigh at its perfection!

-Spareribs and lotus root soup is also one of the required dishes for receiving distinguished guests in Hubei Province.
-It is delicious, nutritious, appetizing, and blood enriching.
+Spareribs and lotus root soup are essential dishes when hosting esteemed guests in Hubei Province.
+This delightful soup is not only delicious and nutritious but also appetizing and beneficial for blood circulation.
 For people from Hubei, the soup represents the taste of home.
-While the dish can be served all over the country, unless it is made with lotus root from Hubei province, it just isn’t authentic.
+While this dish can be found across the country, true authenticity lies in using lotus roots sourced from Hubei province.